helios-earth/helios-sdk-python/docs/index.rst

 Use the Helios APIs in Python.

-Helios® weather analytics from Harris Corporation provide fast and accurate local ground weather intelligence to assist organizations with real-time decision making.
+Helios® weather analytics from NV5 Geospatial provide fast and accurate local ground weather intelligence to assist organizations with real-time decision making.
 Helios analyzes content from thousands of existing public and private video cameras, providing